black-parrot/black-parrot/docs/interface_specification.md

 The has\_data signal is raised with header\_valid when the message being sent has more than 64-bits of data.
 The last signal is raised with data\_valid when the last data beat of the message is being sent.
-The width of the data channel must be a power-of-two number of bits, in the inclusive range of 64- to 1024-bits.
+The width of the data channel must be a power-of-two in the inclusive range of 64- to 1024-bits.

 The sender contract is: